Ko11e/Student-Performance/README.md

 -----

-## Testing

-### Manuel test

-The testing documentation for this project is available in another document.
-To access information about the testing, please click on the following link: TESTING.md

-### Automated test

-No automated tests have been conducted on the code.

-### Validation
+## Validation

 All code in the app_pages and src directories was validated as conforming to PEP8 standards using CodeInstitute's PEP8 Linter.

 ## Bugs

-No major buges under the project
+During the deployment of the project, it was discovered that some of the packages and libraries used were not compatible.
+This issue was resolved by testing the versions of the packages.
+Otherwise, no major bugs were encountered during the development of the project.

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: [Predict Students Exam Score](https://YOUR_APP_NAME.herokuapp.com/) The project have been deployed to heruko folowing the steps below:

-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+1. Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+2. Ensure your requirements.txt file contains all the packages necessary to run the streamlit dashboard.

-1. Log in to Heroku and create an App
+1. Log in to Heroku and create an  new App ny clicking on **Create app**
 2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+3. Select your repository name and click **Search**.
+Once it is found, click **Connect**.
-4. Select the branch you want to deploy, then click Deploy Branch.
+4. Select the branch you want to deploy, then click **Deploy Branch**.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-### Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In the terminal, run `heroku_config`
-5. Paste in your API key when asked
+#### Installing Requirements
+**WARNING:** The packages listed in the requirements.txt file are limited to those necessary for the deployment of the dashboard to Heroku, due to the limit on the slug size.

+In order to ensure all the correct dependencies are installed in your local environment, run the following command in the terminal:

+       - pip install -r full-requirements.txt

 ## Main Data Analysis and Machine Learning Libraries